rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 4:41 OK ...
 Ran all the MyMatch images through DeepImageSearch, asked it to find similar images, and it appeared to work!
 It is still not using the GPU even though I loaded faiss-gpu to the container ... meh for now.

-4:49pm It looks like [this](https://github.com/facebookresearch/faiss/wiki/Getting-started) resource could be good for digging into faiss.
+4:49pm It looks like [Faiss Getting Started](https://github.com/facebookresearch/faiss/wiki/Getting-started) resource could be good for digging into faiss.
 I think the next thing to try is to JUST use faiss and not DeepImageSearch in a notebook.
 I really want to see if I can get the gpu engaged!

+## Friday, September 8, 2023

+8:56am DeepImageSearch is just one python file of 278 lines of code.
+A Load_Data class and a Search_Setup class.
+Simple stuff!
+It looks like a good resource to study to understand how to work with faiss..

+9:33am Again, stuff on [DeepFace](https://pypi.org/project/deepface/) keeps coming up.
+Yeah.
+Gonna give this a go today.

+9:37am Right.
+DeepFace uses TensorFlow.
+So if I want to play with this, then I need to switch to a docker image with tensorflow. ugh ... wow, I have no tensorflow containers to begin with.
+Well then, let's run 'docker pull tensorflow/tensorflow:latest-gpu-jupyter' shall we ...

+9:44am Hmm DeepFace was created by Facebook in 2014 but today uses tensorflow ... ?